Poland Solar Photovoltaic (PV) Market Development Perspective and Opportunities in 2019

 Poland's electricity grid is sub-divided into transmission grids (maximum voltage) and distribution grids (high, medium and low voltage).
 Polish transmission system operator (TSO) has over 100 high voltage substations.
 The number of electricity consumers in the country exceeds 17 million.

 The Polish grid infrastructure needs serious amounts of investments to modernize transmission lines, some of which are in a poor condition.
 According to estimations of the Energy Brainpool, the Polish market is facing big challenges considering the security of power supply.
 If there will be no changes in the electricity system, the supply side will not cover the power demand shortly already.

 GHG emissions in Poland decreased strongly by 37% in the period 1990-2002, but after 2002 emissions grew by 3% to 2015.
 Poland has a growth target of 14% for the 2005-2020 period under the Effort Sharing Decision (ESD), and it is on track to reach this target because the actual emission increase is lower than expected in the ESD target.

-Comparative indicators such as emission intensity indicate that Poland performs worse than most other Eastern European countries and average EU-28 Member States in terms of emission reductions and decarbonisation in the energy sector which is due to its strong reliance on coal.
-Recent decisions and revised legislation in 2017 in the energy sector will lead to an increased role of coal in energy supply compared to past plans and a much slower expansion of renewable energies than in recent years, in particular for wind power.
+Comparative indicators such as emission intensity indicate that Poland performs worse than most other Eastern European countries and the average EU-28 Member States in terms of emission reductions and decarbonisation in the energy sector due to its strong reliance on coal.
+Recent decisions and revised legislation in 2017 in the energy sector will lead to an increased role of coal in energy supply compared to past plans and a much slower expansion of renewable energies than in recent years, particularly for wind power.

 Polish plans in the energy sector will not contribute to significant further emission reductions in the future.
 As Poland is the fifth largest EU emitter, this may slow down overall EU progress in emission reductions.